The Death Positive Library • Vision RCL

-The COVID-19 crisis has prompted us all to think a bit more about death and what it means for us.
-It’s also given an unparalleled opportunity to place the importance of talking about dying, death and bereavement firmly on the national agenda.
+The COVID-19 crisis prompted us to think a bit more about death and what it means for us.
+It also provided an unparalleled opportunity to place the importance of talking about dying, death and bereavement firmly on the national agenda.

 But it’s crucial we don’t feel alone with these thoughts.
 As a trusted space in the community, libraries can help support people to have conversations around loss, grief and legacy.
 Please scroll to the end of the page for our Death Positive Library events.